Donald Sidney-Fryer: 1956–1971: Early literary work

-Solo performances
+1970–2006: Solo performances

 “Starting around 1970 or somewhat earlier” Sidney-Fryer wrote and performed one-man shows on literary topics.
 He gave his first performances in schools and libraries in San Francisco, then expanded to eventually perform his literary dramas more than 100 times across the United States and Great Britain in more than 50 universities as well as in libraries, bookstores and theaters.
-Sidney-Fryer’s solo performances generated acclaim and coverage in newspapers and magazines.
+Sidney-Fryer's solo performances generated acclaim and coverage in newspapers and magazines.

 “It's a new kind of dramatic literary art,” said Professor Celeste Turner Wright, University of California.
 “It is not a reading.
 It is not a play.
-Instead, this talented young performer becomes, temporarily, each of the characters described in his selections from Spenser’s Faerie Queene.”
+Instead, this talented young performer becomes, temporarily, each of the characters described in his selections from Spenser's Faerie Queene.”

+French editor and critic Philippe Gindre wrote: "These amazing performances derive equally from the courtly tradition and the commedia dell'arte: the performer does not read the selected texts, but recites them from memory and enacts them.
+Donald Sidney-Fryer's interest in the history of dance and choreography, in the same manner as the early music (he accompanies himself on the chitarrone), makes these performances unique."

-Sidney-Fryer's desire to write and perform solo shows was “... instigated in particular by my desire to demonstrate something of Spenser’s essence by dramatizing selected excerpts from his transcendent epic The Faerie Queene, chiefly parts of “The House of Pride” (Cantos IV and V of Book II) and above all the first half of Canto I of Book I. The latter turned into my most viable dramatization, because it forms a complete narrative or episode with a beginning, a middle, and an end—something comparatively rare in Spenser’s epic."
+Sidney-Fryer's desire to write and perform solo shows was “... instigated in particular by my desire to demonstrate something of Spenser's essence by dramatizing selected excerpts from his transcendent epic The Faerie Queene, chiefly parts of “The House of Pride” (Cantos IV and V of Book II) and above all the first half of Canto I of Book I. The latter turned into my most viable dramatization, because it forms a complete narrative or episode with a beginning, a middle, and an end—something comparatively rare in Spenser's epic."
 Another play, based on Cantos XI and XII of Book I of The Faerie Queene, was titled St. George and the Dragon and advertised as "The Greatest Fight of ALL Time!".
-It became the most often performed of Sidney-Fryer's solo performances.
+Saint George became the most often performed of Sidney-Fryer's solo performances.